Zondax/ledger-oasis/docs/APDUSPEC.md

 All other packets/chunks should contain message to sign

-The chuncks size is 250 bytes.
+The chunk size is 250 bytes.

 *First Packet*